catalystneuro/cai-lab-to-nwb/src/cai_lab_to_nwb/zaki_2024/zaki_2024_notes.md

 ## Questions and To-do:
 * Why sometimes the exposure has more than one attempt?
 Can you describe more about this?

-* How comes that pyedflib is not able to read the EDF files? (this is probably the proprietary format that they used)
-* What is `headOrientation.csv` inside a miniscope folder? (this is another feature of miniscope that they are not using in Zaki conversion.
-Maybe it would be good to get data with this features for future conversions)
 * Where is the information of the context? that is, they say that they distinguish them by oddor and other features of the context, where is this.
 * In the Miniscope data, there are folders with `failed_to_fix` and `bad_frames`.
 Can you tell me more about those things?
 * What are the raw files like `Ca_EEG2-1_Recall3.raw`?